As Biden heads to Europe, Trump’s potential return leaves allies skeptical

 And the uncertainty over U.S. leadership comes at a particularly chaotic time, as the pandemic still rages in many countries that have been unable to secure vaccines, and as world leaders prepare to confront climate change at the Glasgow summit.

-The U.S. has promised to donate 1.1 billion doses of the vaccine to other countries, making it the largest donor nation in the world, but global health advocates say that is far from enough to cover the need.
+The United States has promised to donate 1.1 billion doses of coronavirus vaccine to other countries, making it the largest donor nation in the world, but global health advocates say that is far from enough to cover the need.
 Allies, particularly in Europe, are emerging from the pandemic with a new appreciation for the importance of an independent supply chain and the downfalls of relying too heavily on the United States.

-The French and others have floated the notion of a European defense and economic structure that would be less dependent on U.S. self-interest, which they call “strategic autonomy.”
+The French and others have floated the notion of a European defense and economic structure that would be less dependent on U.S. self-interest — a notion they call “strategic autonomy.”
 Under this idea, which Biden is expected to discuss when he meets with Macron, Europeans would take more responsibility for their own defense and the manufacture of critical products.

-“European strategic autonomy is goal number one for our generation,” Charles Michel, who heads the European Union’s policymaking body, said in a recent message posted on Twitter.
+“European strategic autonomy is goal number one for our generation,” Charles Michel, the E.U. leader who coordinates policy among the 27 nations in the bloc, said in a recent message posted on Twitter.
 “We are sending a message not only to our own citizens, but also to the rest of the world: Europe is a world power.”

 Some allies believe that while Biden represents a stylistic improvement over Trump, he has not done enough to reverse his predecessor’s unfriendly policies, fueling a concern that America’s long-term trend is toward withdrawal and disengagement.

-They stewed last summer as Biden declined to remove restrictions on travel from Europe; those limits are now set to lift in early November, far later than most Europeans believe was merited.
+They stewed last summer as Biden declined to remove restrictions on travel from Europe; those limits are now set to lift early next month, far later than most Europeans believe was merited.
 And they remain perplexed that many of Trump’s tariffs have remained in place.

-“This has been a sobering four-and-a-half months for our European partners,” said Heather Conley, formerly a State Department official under President George W. Bush and now vice president at the Center for Strategic and International Studies during a recent media briefing.
+“This has been a sobering 4 ½ months for our European partners,” Heather Conley, a State Department official under President George W. Bush and now vice president at the Center for Strategic and International Studies, said at a recent media briefing.
 “They have now come to the realization, to the acknowledgment, that there is much more continuity in U.S. policy than they thought.
 Tactical differences, of course, but continuity.”

-Jitters over the new administration extends beyond Europe, particularly to countries that depend heavily on U.S. military protection.
+Jitters over the new administration extend beyond Europe, particularly to countries that depend heavily on U.S. military protection.
 China experts cite Biden’s difficulties talking about Taiwan, which he has twice this year committed to protecting, only to have the White House issue statements walking back his comments.

-That occurred most recently during a CNN town hall this month when an audience member asked Biden if he would “vow” to protect Taiwan.
+That occurred most recently at a CNN town hall this month when an audience member asked Biden if he would “vow” to protect Taiwan.
 Biden responded by saying “yes” — prompting the White House to insist that there has been no official change in strategy from the longtime U.S. position of “strategic ambiguity” toward the island.

-Husain Haqqani, a former Pakistani ambassador to the U.S., is among those who point to the chaotic U.S. withdrawal from Afghanistan, which caught many in the international community off-guard, as a turning point.
+Husain Haqqani, a former Pakistani ambassador to the United States, is among those who point to the chaotic U.S. withdrawal from Afghanistan — which caught many in the international community off-guard — as a turning point.
 Biden had promised during his presidential campaign to pull out of the country, but the suddenness and messiness of the withdrawal took many aback.

 “If you’re a country that has depended on the U.S. for hard security, you’re a little skeptical,” Haqqani said in an interview.
 “There’s a view that America as a whole is turning isolationist.”

-The bigger picture is that the U.S. has become increasingly hesitant to use military power, he said.
-Biden appears to share that reluctance, and that reduces American influence, added Haqqani, who is now a senior fellow at Hudson Institute.
+The bigger picture is that the United States has become increasingly hesitant to use military power, he said.
+Biden appears to share that reluctance, and that reduces American influence, added Haqqani, who is now a senior fellow at the Hudson Institute.

 “I don’t think that ‘America is back’ is anything more than a slogan in the domestic political arena of the United States,” Haqqani said.
 “What Trump and Biden have demonstrated is that both have succeeded electorally by focusing inward, playing to their respective constituencies within a very polarized America.”